 In the US, Blue Sun Energy, ARA Inc. and Chevron Lummus Global operate a Biofuels Isoconversion (BIC) demonstration facility in St. Joseph, Mo (4200 gallons per day).
 ARA’s patented Catalytic Hydrothermolysis (CH) process converts plant oils into a high quality crude oil intermediate.
 CLG’s Isoconversion Catalysts upgrade the 'biocrude' into drop in biojet fuel and advanced biodiesel.

 In April 2013, Mercurius Biorefining received $4.6m funding from US DOE for a pilot plant to demonstrate its patent-pending Renewable Acid-hydrolysis Condensation Hydrotreating (REACH) technology to produce 'green crude' as an intermediate for advanced biofuel production.
 The company produces diesel and jet fuel hydrocarbons through a solid-bed-catalytic process analogous to that used for conversion of crude in the petroleum industry.

-Dynamotive Energy Systems Corporation has demonstrated a neutral fast pyrolysis technology that uses medium temperatures and oxygen-free conditions to turn dry waste biomass into BioOil® for power and heat generation (and conversion into transport fuels).
+Dynamotive Energy Systems Corporation (ceased trading in 2008) demonstrated a neutral fast pyrolysis technology that used medium temperatures and oxygen-free conditions to turn dry waste biomass into bio-oil for power and heat generation (and conversion into transport fuels).

 The Bionic Group has developed microwave liquefaction and catalytic depolymerisation technologies for converting biogenic wastes to light oils, which can then be converted to biofuels.